 A dog attack can be a frightening, traumatizing experience.
 Injuries incurred from this event can also result in substantial medical bills for treatment, as well as other financial strain if the bites were severe.
 If the dog was not enclosed in the owner’s yard, the owner or keeper of the animal might be held liable for any injuries and damages you suffered as a result of the attack.

-Personal injury caused by an animal attack can be painful and frightening, but an excellent legal defense can provide for medical care and any lost wages due to time spent recuperating.
-If you’ve suffered dog bites in Rhode Island, Archambault Law offers personal injury legal services to ensure you have the resources you need to get back on your feet.
+Personal injury caused by an animal attack can be painful and frightening, but superior legal representation can help you pursue compensation for your treatment and lost wages due to time spent recuperating.
+If you have experienced a dog attack in Rhode Island, Archambault Law offers personal injury legal services to ensure you have the resources necessary to heal from your injuries and get back on your feet.

 The Centers for Disease Control and Prevention (CDC) estimate that around 4.5 million dog bites happen in the United States annually.
 As many as 20 percent of those bites become infected, resulting in additional injury and the need for more medical treatment.
 There are a variety of injuries that can occur as a result of a dog bite:

 The list ranges from relatively minor wounds to debilitating and life-changing injuries.
 People that are bitten by dogs often undergo significant medical treatment, including rabies shots if it is unknown whether the dog had been sufficiently vaccinated.
 In severe cases, reconstructive surgery may be needed, and treatment for the injuries may continue for weeks, months or even years.